VivekHaridas-01/carwashdevops/README.md

 - Alter Retention Time for particular topic: `.\bin\windows\kafka-configs.bat --zookeeper localhost:2181 --alter --entity-type topics --entity-name TestTopic --add-config retention.ms=120`

-## Redis Installation on WSL
+## Redis Installation for Windows.

+Note: For this you will need Windows Subsystem for Linux
-1. Open your WSL terminal (ie. Ubuntu).
+1. Open your WSL terminal (any Linux Flavour of Choice).
 2. Update your Ubuntu packages: `sudo apt update` `sudo apt upgrade`
 3. Once the packages have updated, install Redis with: `sudo apt install redis-server`
 4. Confirm installation and get the version number: `redis-server --version`